acasaccia/mgd-cpp-bigint/Readme.txt

 KNOWN BUGS

-I must have used some uninitiliazed variable somewhere :/ All works in Debug mode but when compiling in Release I get undefined behaviour.
+I must have used an uninitiliazed variable somewhere: compiling in Release occasionally gives undefined behaviour.

 ===============================================================================